 Exercise and Recreation.
 Movement and exercise promote health, socialization, and interaction with peers.
 From treadmills and exercise machines to instructional videos for yoga and light hand weights, we have a wide range of recreational opportunities for Steppers across the special needs spectrum.
 Ramps and visual recreational learning for weights align these same opportunities to the capabilities of our wheelchair Steppers.
 In the interest of safety, recreational activities do not include water sports.

 Community Involvement.
 We foster community integration through volunteering and community interaction.
-Steppers enjoy scheduled trips at nearby points of interest and lunches at neighboring restaurants.
+Steppers enjoy scheduled trips to nearby points of interest and lunches at neighboring restaurants.
 They also roll up their sleeves and perform community service.

 Nutrition.
 Lunch brought from home is eaten late-morning, and a light snack is offered before the conclusion of the Individual Skills & Socialization Services (ISS) at 2:30 p.m.